EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

 ## Typology of content

-The National Metadata Directory focuses on research datasets and additional research outcomes not considered as documents.
+The National Metadata Directory focuses on research datasets and additional research material, except articles and other document types.

 | datasets, software | other |
 |---|---|